 Back in 2013, a Strategy Analytics report came out that showed iCloud as the top cloud media service in the US.
 People use it to store things like music and videos, but they also use it to store more personal stuff like contacts, photos and other data.

 So you can see why users were relieved to hear that Apple beefed up its account security by adding a two-step verification option.
 And for those having trouble getting it setup, we’ve put together this easy-to-follow tutorial.

 Enabling two-step verification for Apple products and services

 First you might be wondering why you would want to setup two-step verification.
 And the answer is pretty simple: to make your Apple ID more secure.
 As it stands now, if someone got ahold of your account password, they could do a lot of damage.

 But with the two-step process, anytime your account is accessed from a new computer or device, you’ll be required to verify your identity by either entering in a pin code sent to one of your devices, or via a 14-digit Key before any changes can be made.

 So now that we’re clear on what the two-step verification process is, let’s get started:

-Step 1: open up Apple’s My Apple ID landing page (appleid.apple.com) in any compatible web browser and login using your standard iTunes/Apple credentials.
+Step 1: Open up Apple’s My Apple ID landing page (appleid.apple.com) in any compatible web browser and login using your standard Apple credentials.

-Step 4: the next page should list all of your devices that have access to your iCloud account.
-Tapping the ‘Verify’ option next to a device will push out a 4-digit pin to it via an SMS or Find My iPhone push notification, depending on which option you select.
-You’ll then enter the code on the website, and repeat this process for all devices you wish to verify.
+Step 4: The next page should list all of your devices that have access to your iCloud account.
+Here you can add trusted devices, meaning devices that you own and have access to.
+These devices could be sent verification codes in the future in order to verify your identity.
+Tapping the ‘Verify’ option next to a device will push out a 4-digit pin to it via an SMS or push notification.
+Just like you did in Step 3 above, you’ll then enter the code on the website, and repeat this process for all devices you wish to verify.

 Now, I know all of this sounds like a pain.
 But honestly, it’s not too bad.
-And with the recent uptick in hacking, and the newly discovered security hole that allows people to reset your Apple ID password, we probably need as much security as we can get.
+And with the recent uptick in hacking, we probably need as much security as we can get.